A Driver-Vehicle Model for ADS Scenario-based Testing: The SDV Model

-We now introduce the structure of the GeoScenario Simulated Driver-Vehicle model (SDV) and its components.
-For simplicity and scalability, the model combines driver and vehicle as a single entity, abstracting away driver inputs, such as steering angle, braking, and throttle.
-The resulting behavior (model output) is the vehicle movement: position, velocity, acceleration, and heading at each point in time, referred to as \textit{VehicleState}.
+\looseness=-1 We now introduce the concepts and the algorithm of the SDV model (see \figref{fig:flowchart}).
+The overall simulation consists of (i) a set of simulated road users, each run in a separate process (SDV Planner) that plans its future trajectory, and (ii) a single traffic simulation process (Traffic Simulation) that executes these trajectories.
+For simplicity and scalability, the model combines driver and vehicle as a single entity (SDV Planner), abstracting away driver inputs, such as steering angle, braking, and throttle.

-We design a layered architecture inspired by the seminal works of Michon \cite{michon1985critical} and Boer et al.\,\cite{boer1998modeling}, which propose a hierarchical structure of the driving task with strategic (e.g., route selection), tactical (maneuver selection), and control (maneuver execution) levels.
-According to Boer et al.\,\cite{boer1998modeling}, the driving task can be characterized as a goal-directed behavior, where the goal is typically composed of ``\emph{a set of higher-level needs whose interaction affects how drivers orchestrate the set of observable low-level driving tasks.}'' Our model architecture targets the tactical and control levels, with a focus on the ease of use for testers to express the overall tactical behavior in the behavior layer, and the remaining two layers providing reusable maneuver planning and execution in (see Figure \ref{fig:sdvmodel}):

-\begin{itemize} \item The \textit{Behavior Layer} structures the driver tactical behavior.
-It breaks down the complex driving task into smaller tasks and coordinates maneuvers via a user-oriented DSL that consists of BTs and elemental maneuvers. \item The \textit{Maneuver Layer} is responsible for trajectory planning.
-It turns a maneuver decision from the BTs into a viable motion profile based on the road, the surrounding actors, and the maneuver parameters. \item The \textit{Execution Layer} is responsible for trajectory execution in simulation.
-The result is the vehicle state as the output from the SDV model to the simulation. \end{itemize}